philipturner/alphafold-metal/README.md

 ## Day 1

 Remove `--info=progress2` in `download_pdf_mmcif.sh`.
 Instead, just put `--progress`; macOS uses an older `rsync` version that doesn't incrementally recurse files.
-The output shows the amount of files left, but it does flood the console.
+The output shows the amount of files left, although it floods the console.
 Downloaded Xcode 14.1 beta 3 because that has `argSort` and `inverse` functions for MPSGraph - functions that AlphaFold uses.
 I found a very useful hidden utility for debugging MPSGraphs:

 ```swift
 let graph = MPSGraph()